Long Prairie, Minnesota: History

-Long Prairie's history dates back to the time when the land was inhabited first by the Sioux/Dakota and then Anishinaabe/ Ojibwe Native American tribes.
+Long Prairie's history dates back to the time when the land was inhabited first by the Sioux/Dakota and then Anishinaabe/Ojibwe Native American tribes.
 In an 1846 treaty, the U.S. government gave a vast area in what is now central Minnesota to the Winnebago Indians (Ho-Chunk), known as the Long Prairie Reservation.
 A site at Long Prairie was chosen as headquarters for the tribe.
 In 1848, the tribe was resettled from the Neutral Ground in northeast Iowa to the Long Prairie Reservation.
 The journey North was a difficult and long trip, but once at the Long Prairie Reservation, the tribe built a functioning village with homes, a school, and a church.
 A subsequent treaty in 1855 again resettled the tribe in southern Minnesota.

-Long Prairie was platted in 1867, and named after the Long Prairie River.
+Long Prairie was platted in May 1867, and named after the Long Prairie River.
 The river was originally given its name by the Ojibwe/Anishinaabe people.
 There is a United States Geological Survey stream flow monitoring gauge in the river in Long Prairie.